portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 title: Money weighted rate of return
 ---
 # The money-weighted rate of return
 The money-weighted rate of return is in fact identical to the Internal Rate of Return (IRR) technique used in project management.
-This calculation considers both the timing (when) and the amount (how much) of money moves into and out of the portfolio within the reporting period.
+This calculation considers both the timing (when) and the amount (how much) of the cash flows within the reporting period.
+A cash flow is any amount of money that is added to or withdrawn from a portfolio.
 The base formula for the IRR calculation is:

 $$\mathrm{MVE = MVB \times (1 + IRR)^{\frac{RD_1}{365}} + \sum_{t=1} ^{n}CF_t \times (1+IRR)^{\frac{RD_t}{365}} \qquad \text{(Eq 1)}}$$

 where *n* = the number of cash flows in the reporting period, $CF_t$ = cash flow at time *t* within the period, and $RD_t$ = the number of remaining days within the period.
-For MVB, the $RD_t$ equals the entire period, representing the period length in years.
-You can simplify the equation by treating the MVB as the initial cash flow.
-A cash flow is any amount of money that is added to or withdrawn from an investment.
+For MVB, the $RD_1$ equals the entire period, represented in days.
+To annualize the return rate, you need to divide the remaining days by 365.
+To calculate the periodic return rate, divide by the number of days of the period.
+For example

 The formula is very similar to the calculation of [Future Value](images/info-irr-future-present-value.svg).
 With an interest rate of 5%, 100 EUR today will be worth 115.76 EUR in three years or `100 x (1 +0.05)^3`.
 Since PP uses days as standard period, we need to divide the remaining number of days that the cash flow could influence the performance by 365 to obtain a decimal representation of the yearly period. $\mathrm{CF_t \times (1+IRR)^{\frac{RD_t}{365}}}$ is thus the expected future value of the cash flow CF at time *t* by the the end of the period with an annual interest rate = IRR.
-Please note that in the absence of any cash flows, Equation (1) resembles the simple return formula [MVE = MVB x (1 + r)](./index.md).
-The added exponent transforms the return rate into an annual rate of return rather than a periodic rate of return, as in the simple return formula.
+Please note that in the absence of any cash flows, Equation 1 resembles the simple return formula [MVE = MVB x (1 + r)](./index.md).

  The IRR is the annual interest rate that is necessary to bring the beginning value of the investment (MVB) and all subsequent cash flows to the end value (MVE).
 To produce the specified cash flows within the given time period, your portfolio needs to grow each year by a percentage equal to the Internal Rate of Return (IRR).

 !!!
 Note
-    In project management literature, you are more likely to encounter Equation (1) expressed as:
+    In project management literature, you are more likely to encounter Equation 1 expressed as:

     $$\mathrm{CF_{t0} = \frac{CF_{t1}}{(1 + IRR)^\frac{t_1}{365}}+\frac{CF_{t2}}{(1 + IRR)^\frac{t_2}{365}}+...+ \frac{CF_{tn}}{(1 + IRR)^\frac{t_n}{365}}}$$

     where $\mathrm{CF_{t0}}$ denotes the initial cash outflow at time $t_0$, representing your initial investment. $\mathrm{CF_{t1} \cdots CF_{tn}}$ are the net cashflows that your initial investment will yield.
 PP works with daily periods instead of the traditional annual periods.
-Therefore, $\mathrm{t_1, t_2, \cdots t_n}$ should be converted to the number of days between $t_0$ and $t_n$.
+Therefore, $\mathrm{t_1, t_2, \cdots t_n}$ should be converted to the number of days between start of the period and the cash flow.

 Unfortunately, there is no easy way to derive the value of IRR from Equation 1.
 Software tools such as Excel have functions like IRR and XIRR, that employ a brute-force approach, iteratively solving the equation with various "guesses" of IRR until a suitable match is identified.
 In the examples below we will use the Goal Seek method of Excel to illustrate the solution.

-# IRR at portfolio level
+## IRR at portfolio level
 The following examples will calculate the IRR for the whole portfolio.
 For example, our demo-portfolio-03 contains two securities and one deposit account.
 The resulting IRR should not be extrapolated to an individual security.
 It's the performance of the whole portfolio.
 Of course, you can calculate the IRR for a [specific security](#irr-on-security-level) or even [trade](#irr-on-trade-level) in PP.

-## Example 1: one buy transaction
+### Example 1: one buy transaction
 In our [demo-portfolio-03](../../assets/demo-portfolio-03.xml) all transactions take place within a holding period of three years, starting at `2020-06-12`.
 Consequently, the MVB for this period is 0 EUR because the portfolio is empty at the beginning of the period.
 The following transactions occur in the holding period (see Figure 1 below).

 Figure: Overview of transactions - Deposit (3x), Buy (3x), Dividend, and partial Sell.{class=pp-figure}